 Party Person responsible Time of communication Directors Company Secretary Upon joining the Company and regularly throughout their appointment.
 Employees HR Upon joining the Company and regularly throughout their employment.

-Third Parties Personnel from the respective departments engaging with the Third Party Prior to engagement or renewal of contracts, and as appropriate during the course of their engagement.
+Third Parties • Prior to engagement or renewal of contracts, and as appropriate during the course of their engagement. engagement.

-6.4.3 Any directors or employees who have any comments on this Policy are welcomed to put forward their comments to the Whistleblowing Committee.
+6.4.3 Any directors or employees who have any comments on this Policy are welcomed to put forward their comments to the Compliance Officer.